Noorda College of Osteopathic Medicine - Noorda-COM

 Admissions

-Noorda-COM is seeking to recruit students from around the country who fulfill the mission, vision, and values of our organization.
-Students who display academic excellence, leadership qualities, and the inherent desire to help others are encouraged to apply.
-Our admissions team will be providing a holistic review of each applicant, taking into account all academic and extracurricular experiences.
+Noorda-COM welcomes applicants from across the country who align with the mission, vision, and values of our institution.
+We encourage those who demonstrate academic excellence, leadership, and a commitment to serving others to apply.
+Our admissions process takes a holistic approach, considering each applicant’s academic background, experiences, and personal attributes.

 Admissions Processes